Believe it or not, Monevator is a blog about securing financial freedom.

 Remember Curt, the tin can millionaire who made a fortune scrounging for pennies but who lived like a tramp?

-Maybe he had his can opener.
+Perhaps he had found his can opener.
 Maybe the freedom of knowing he had money enabled him to live free of material concerns.

 Lots of people condemned him.
 But was he so different from a Zen master who forsakes worldly cares, or the flower children of the 1960s?
 History salutes them as visionaries.

-Then again, maybe Curt didn’t know what he wanted money for.
+Then again, maybe Curt didn’t know what he wanted the money for.

-Maybe he wasted his life collecting tin cans when he would have been happier island hopping in the Philippines, or teaching French in Africa, or painting in the Swiss Alps, instead of just hoarding his money in a vault beneath them.
+Maybe he wasted his life collecting tin cans when he would have been happier island hopping in the Philippines, or teaching French in Africa, or painting in the Swiss Alps, instead of just stashing his cash in a vault beneath them.

-I think that’s why people reacted so negatively to his story.
+I think that’s why people reacted so negatively to Curt’s story.
 He could have done anything, but it seems he chose to do nothing.

 Know where you’re going.
 And don’t forget your can opener.